-NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of shareholders (the "Shareholders") of BlueRush Inc. (the "Corporation") will be held at the offices of the Corporation at 75 Sherbourne Street, Suite 112, Toronto, Ontario M5A 2P9 on Monday, the 24th day of February, 2020, at the hour of 12:00 p.m.
-(EST) for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of shareholders (the "Shareholders") of BlueRush Inc. (the "Corporation") will be held by electronic means on Friday, the 19th day of May, 2023, at the hour of 11:00 a.m.
+(ET) for the following purposes:

-- to receive the audited financial statements of the Corporation for the year ended July 31, 2019 and 2018, together with the report of the auditors thereon, and the financial statements of the Corporation for the three months ended October 31, 2019 and 2018; - 2. to elect directors for the ensuing year; - 3. to appoint auditors of the Corporation for the ensuing year and authorize the directors to fix their remuneration; and - 4. to transact such further or other business as may properly come before the said meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the audited financial statements of the Corporation for the year ended July 31, 2022, together with the report of the auditors thereon, and the financial statements of the Corporation for the three and six months ended January 31, 2023; - 2. to elect directors for the ensuing year; - 3. to appoint auditors of the Corporation for the ensuing year and authorize the directors to fix their remuneration; and - 4. to transact such further or other business as may properly come before the said meeting or any adjournment or adjournments thereof.